ComPDFKit/compdfkit-pdf-sdk-windows/README.md

 ## 2.4 How to Make a Windows Program in C# with ComPDFKit PDF SDK

-This section will help you to quickly get started with ComPDFKit PDF SDK to make a Windows project in C# with step-by-step instructions.
+This section will help you to quickly get started with ComPDFKit PDF SDK to make a Windows project in C# with step-by-step instructions, which include the following steps:

+1. Create a new Windows project in C#.
+2. Integrate ComPDFKit into your project.
+3. Apply the license key.
+4. Display a PDF document.